 - Keep your dog under control at all times in public places.
 We will collect loose dogs and transfer them to kennels

 - Ensure that your dog is microchipped and details are kept up to date

 - Not allow your dog to cause a nuisance to other people

 - Clear up after your dog and dispose of the fouling in a litter/dog bin

-The dog warden service is not responsible for emptying dog waste bins, as this is managed by our street cleansing service.
-Email firstname.lastname@example.org to report a dog waste bin to be emptied.
+The dog warden service is not responsible for emptying dog waste bins; this is managed by our street cleansing service.
+If the bin is overflowing or damaged please report it using this online form.